 In this blog, I will focus on the 5 things that you have to expect:

 What’s in it for you?
 Well, if I am going to plan franchise ownership, I will carefully study the range of my estimated return on investment.
 This is to calculate if my profit will be equal to a higher ROI that will give me good money, especially in my startup phase.

 So the obvious question is: How are you going to make up for your invested capital?

 Let me discuss the details step by step.
-And at the end of this blog, you will have better insights into how to franchise ROI works in the franchising industry.
+And at the end of this blog, you will have better insights into how ROI works in the franchising industry.